 Privacy policy

-We take the protection of your personal data very seriously.
+Photon Entertainment takes the protection of your personal data very seriously.
 This Data Protection Policy describes our obligations to you.
 Please read it carefully as it provides the basic principles and mechanisms of processing your personal data.
 Please also review all other documents that we have adopted in order to protect your rights and ensure the security of your information: Cookies policy.

 1. IMPORTANT TERMINOLOGY